 How should you get started?

-When Mr. FG and I were in our poorer stage of life, we didn’t build targeted savings accounts, but we did have a general emergency fund.
+When we were in our poorer stage of life, we didn’t build targeted savings accounts, but we did have a general emergency fund.

 We never managed to get more than a few thousand dollars in it before it got depleted (Oh, heat pumps!
 Why must you die??), but it did the job of keeping us out of debt.